 - The Purpose of Technical Analysis (PPT)

+To successfully invest in stocks using charts, a basic understanding of what these charts mean is required.
 A stock market chart is essentially like many other standard visual charts.
 The horizontal axis typically lists the time period.
 Based on the chart, the time period could be measured in minutes, hours, days, weeks, months or years.
 The vertical axis lists the price levels that the stocks reach.
 Stock charts can be read linearly with the oldest information in the chart on the left side leading up to the most recent updates generated on the right.
-A stock chart can display information about stocks, foreign currencies, futures and more.
+A stock chart can display information about stocks, foreign currencies, futures, commodities like oil and more.

 Since there are so many time periods that can be chosen to display data, it can be a little confusing at first when deciding which one is most useful.
 It mostly depends on the type of stock trading that is being done.
 For example, traders involved in short term trades would typically choose an hourly or daily chart.
 An hourly chart allows them to make small but quick trades.
 Keep in mind though that short time scales can give a somewhat distorted impression of the stock’s movement trends.
 For example, on an hourly scale, we might see that the stock is moving upwards, but when the chart is zoomed out to a weekly scale, it might show that overall the stock is on a downwards trend.
 When picking a time frame, it always helps to open another chart of the same stock but to choose a different time period to help keep the trends in perspective.
 Since all traders have their own ways of analyzing stock movements, it is wise to initially experiment a little with different time frames to see which ones are most preferable.